Calendars of this time started the year in march, so 1615/6 is to

 Orin Hanscom and Martha Ann Hurd

 27. Bertrand Edmund Hanscom and Ella Ida Crocker

 Harry Clair Crocker

 Did you know ?????

-In the story of John Alden and Pricella Mullins, John rode from Plymouth to Barnstable,,,Cape
+In the story of John Alden and Priscilla Mullins, John rode from Plymouth to Barnstable,,,Cape

-Cod,,, on his prize bull to ask Pricella if she would marry Miles Standish...Of course Pricilla wanted to marry
+Cod,,, on his prize bull to ask Priscilla if she would marry Miles Standish...Of course Priscilla wanted to marry

 John !!!
-After John married Princilla in Barnstable,,, he put a "fine blanket" on his bull and led the bull back
+After John married Priscilla in Barnstable,,, he put a "fine blanket" on his bull and led the bull back

-to Plymouth with Pricella rideing it !!!!!
+to Plymouth with Priscilla rideing it !!!!!
 (History of Cape Cod, freeman!!)